olpeh/olpeh.github.io/_drafts/i-learned-frp-by-learning-cyclejs.md

 That's not the case with Cycle.js.
 It's different.
 It's not like any other framework out there.
-Later in this post, I'll try to explain Cycle.js and why it's different.

-I first heard about Cycle.js in 2015 when I started as a summer employee at [Futurice](https://futurice.com).
-[Andre Staltz](https://staltz.com/about.html), the creator of Cycle.js, used to work at Futurice and was demoing it in a WWWeeklies presentation.
-I got interested in it and tried it out for a bit.
-Later that summer I was also part of an internal project where we started using Cycle.js.
-However, it was not before March 2017 that I really started building something with Cycle.js.
-More about that later in this post.

 Please note that I'm no expert in Cycle.js or FRP, but I'll try to explain things as I understand them and how I learned them.
 If you have any feedback on the content of this blog post, I'll gladly hear about that.

-So, back to what Cycle.js is.
 Let's see what the official documentation describes it like:

 >"A functional and reactive JavaScript framework for predictable code" <br/>